evnbr/bindery/README.md

 ## Intro

 bindery.js is a questionably useful library for producing book layouts in the browser.
-The core library flows text content over several pages.
-It included modules for common layout tasks, including numbering, running headers, out-of-flow spreads, and more.
+The core library flows text content over multiple pages.
+It also includes modules for common book elements, including numbering, running headers, out-of-flow spreads, and more.
+The modules can be applied in order to map web conventions to print conventions, like displaying hyperlink destinations as footnotes.

 ## Background

-bindery.js was originally written for [for/with/in](http://htmloutput.risd.gd/),
+bindery.js was originally written in Spring 2014 for [for/with/in](http://htmloutput.risd.gd/),
-a publication from the members of "HTML Output" at RISD in Spring 2014.
-It consisted mostly of a series of hacks written in jQuery on top of a CSS
+a publication from participants in "HTML Output" at RISD.
+It consisted mostly of a series of hacks written in jQuery on top of [Remy Francois's CSS
-Regions polyfill.
+Regions polyfill](https://github.com/FremyCompany/css-regions-polyfill), but it was enough to publish a book without touching inDesign.

 In 2016, Catherine and Lukas adapted the code into an easy-to-use [Jekyll](https://jekyllrb.com/) theme for the Design Office, under the name [Baby Bindery](https://github.com/thedesignoffice/babybindery).

-As of February 2017, it is being rewritten as a usable, modular library (and without a dependency on jQuery or a polyfill for the [much-maligned CSS Regions spec](https://alistapart.com/blog/post/css-regions-considered-harmful)).
+As of February 2017, it is in the process of being rewritten as a usable, modular library (and without a dependency on jQuery or a polyfill for the [much-maligned CSS Regions spec](https://alistapart.com/blog/post/css-regions-considered-harmful)).

 ## Getting started

-Bindery takes HTML content and applies a series of rules to map web conventions (like links) into print conventions (like footnotes).

 ```
 <html>